Felzy613/SMS-to-Gemini/Google-Voice/README.md

 ### Downloading the Script

-Save the `SMS to Gemini.py` file onto your local machine.
+Save the `sms_gemini.py` file onto your local machine.

 ### Creating a Virtual Environment (optional)